 The need for communication is essential and quite evident in these kinds of scenarios.
 The same can be said for someone who has moved to a different country for a new job, vacationing in a foreign country or an English teacher teaching abroad.

-In all these cases knowing the foreign language would prove to be quite useful in day to day life.
+In all these cases knowing a foreign language would prove to be quite useful in day-to-day life.
 There are a number of benefits attached to learning a foreign language, here are just a few of them.

 1. Learning a foreign language accelerates brain power